Tan Yun-Shan: Dedicated life

 With the onset of the Second Sino-Japanese War Tan focussed on the suffering of the Chinese people.
 Xu Beihong, a leading artist, came to Santiniketan and spent an year as visiting professor of Chinese fine arts.
 In 1939, at the initiative of Tan, the Sino-Indian Cultural Society organised Jawaharlal Nehru’s visit to China.
 Tan kept on organising visits of various delegations, important personalities, scholars and students from China to visit Santiniketan, particularly Cheena Bhavana.
 The Chinese government also responded to Tan's request for a donation.
 In 1944, Tan collected more donations to add a storey to the Cheena Bhavana.
 Financial support from the Chinese government continued in various forms.
 In 1950, the Sino-Indian Cultural Society of China sent a special donation of Rs.
 500,000 to Visva Bharati for the construction of a new central library.

-In 1942, Chiang Kai-shek and Madame Chiang, visited Cheena Bhavana.
+In 1942, Chiang Kai-shek and his wife Madame Chiang both visited Cheena Bhavana.
 They were pleased with the progress of the institution that had already received financial support from China and announced a further donation of Rs.
 50,000.
+Tan also helped in organizing a series of meetings between Chiang and Nehru in India which were of considerable importance to China’s destiny during the war with Japan.
+Tan had previously helped convey Nehru's support for China in its fight against Japanese aggression, and had also personally written to Chiang to express his own support for the Chinese struggle.